Loading...

 SHOW YOUR SUPPORT - BUY A BRICK for $250

 Brick tiles are hand built and stamped with your name can be purchased for $250.
-The tiles. will be displayed alongside the Mirerk Smisek bee-hive kilns and funds will help the charitable Trust to keep the kilns site open to the public four days a week throughout the ear, plus for further developments.
+The tiles will be displayed alongside the Mirek Smisek bee-hive kilns.
+Funds will help the charitable Trust keep the kilns site open to the public four days a week throughout the year, and for further developments.

 To buy copy and paste into your browser the link below, or email Thekilnsattehoro@gmail.com